 Before I end the posts from this mission, I want to give an update on Hector.
 You may recall that he was profiled when Rotaplast was last in Pereira in July 2011.
 Hector has had eight surgeries to correct his cleft lip and palate.
 The last two surgeries, including yesterday's, were provided by Rotaplast.

-Hector has now completed dental school and is a practicing dentist who has also volunteered with Rotaplast during the last two mission.
+Hector has now completed dental school and is a practicing dentist who has also volunteered with Rotaplast during the last two missions.
 He's considering furthering his studies to become an orthodontist so he can help children with clefts, both in Colombia and abroad.
 His mom, Maria, is very proud of Hector.

 An afternoon tropical cloudburst is raucously bouncing off the fiberglass patio cover outside my hotel room.
 Warm, humid days and nights are not how we typically experience mid-winter.
 Participating on a Rotaplast mission is an opportunity to leave the usual behind, working selflessly in service to others.

 The reward is experiencing the intense, heartfelt appreciation from a parent who knows that their beloved child will now have opportunities they never thought possible.
 A surgeon told me this morning that a mother approached him following the operation on her child.
 She reached out, took his hands in hers and kissed them.
 So goes another Rotaplast mission.

 Dr. Carlos Hoyos, a plastic surgeon from Pereira working with the team is interviewed at the opening clinic.

 It's a big event when Rotaplast comes into a town, especially when a team returns for the sixth time, as in Pereira, Colombia.
 Local and regional newspaper and television reporters are here daily checking on the progress of the mission and getting new angles on local stories.

 Dr. Al Goldberg, pediatrician, takes a break to read one of several articles published about the mission.